 We are proud that our work has helped young talented artists who have achieved great success and some of them gained international recognition like:

 ILYA ITIN (Winner of Leeds Piano Competition, 1996) was introduced to the New York audiences at the age of 18.

-NOBOYUKI TSUJII (Winner of Van Clibern Competition, 2009) was invited from Japan in 2000 to perform at Carnegie Hall.
+NOBUYUKI TSUJII (Winner of Van Cliburn Competition, 2009) was invited from Japan in 2000 to perform at Carnegie Hall.

 Mrs. Rossman has built a consistent track record of teaching, recognizing, supporting, encouraging and working with gifted talented musicians at very early musical development stages.
-Leading classical musicians and educators such as, Martha Argeritch, Evgeny Kissin, Maxim Vengerov, Professor Lev Naumov, and Professor Anna Kantor have praised her ability and achievements.
+Leading classical musicians and educators such as Martha Argerich, Evgeny Kissin, Maxim Vengerov, Professor Lev Naumov, and Professor Anna Kantor have praised her ability and achievements.

 Mrs. Rossman, MA in Piano Pedagogy and Performance, graduated in the former Soviet Union under the leadership of Viktor Afanasiev- a pupil of Professor Heinrich Neuhaus of the Moscow Conservatory.